Blog

 Song for a Raggy Boy

-Song for a Raggy Boy is about boys being abused by priests.
 This movie was really hard to watch.
+It’s about young boys being abused by priests.
 My heart was squeezed to my chest.
-While watching it and afterwards, I was shattered.
+I was shattered.

-Again, Raggy Boy has a kind of silver lining at the end, for some at least.
-Enough to lift your heart so it feels sorrow and relief instead of dull despair.
+But again, Raggy Boy has a kind of silver lining at the end – enough to lift your heart so it feels sorrow and relief instead of dull despair.
 I won’t be ready to watch it again for another few years at least; maybe ever.
 But I do recommend you watch it once.

 See: Song for a Raggy Boy – Trailer